syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/file-system-provider.md

 {% endif %}

-> **Note:** To learn more about the file actions that can be performed with ASP.NET Core SharePoint file provider, refer to this [link](https://github.com/SyncfusionExamples/sharepoint-aspcore-file-provider#key-features)
+N> **Note:** To learn more about the file actions that can be performed with ASP.NET Core SharePoint file provider, refer to this [link](https://github.com/SyncfusionExamples/sharepoint-aspcore-file-provider#key-features)

 ## File Transfer Protocol file system provider